Fulgent Genetics Inc. (FLGT): Skating on Thin Ice? We Know the Answer

 Oppenheimer gave a rating of “Outperform” to FLGT, setting the target price at $75 in the report published on August 20th of the previous year.

-Volatility was left at 6.26%, however, over the last 30 days, the volatility rate increased by 7.19%, as shares surge +3.53% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.11% lower at present.
+Volatility was left at 6.99%, however, over the last 30 days, the volatility rate increased by 9.02%, as shares surge +8.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +14.75% upper at present.

 Insider Trading